Total Protection Plus

 When enjoying your hot tub in the colder weather heat loss will occur.
 To heat it back up the pump will need to be turned to the low setting (little jet action) so the heater will kick on.
 Additionally, 110 volt models will only heat about one degree an hour whereas 220 volt models heat 5-7 degrees an hour and all features can operate at the same time.
 These are important things to consider when making your hot tub investment.

 Electrical wiring should be left to a qualified electrician and is not a project for the average homeowner.
-You spa dealer can recommend qualified electricians or you can find many qualified electricians in the yellow pages.
-You can also ask your local building supplier.
+We can recommend qualified electricians for you.

 Energy Efficiency Saves You Money